pandammonium/blipper-widget-old/README.txt

 == Credits ==

 This plug-in is loosely based on [BlipPress](https://wordpress.org/plugins/blippress/) by [Simon Blackbourne](https://mobile.twitter.com/lumpysimon).
-I very much appreciate having his work to guide me with the use of [the Polaroid|Blipfoto API](https://www.polaroidblipfoto.com/developer/api).
+I very much appreciate having his work to guide me with the use of [the Blipfoto API](https://www.blipfoto.com/developer/api).

 I also used the excellent [Rotating Tweets](https://wordpress.org/plugins/rotatingtweets/) plugin to guide me with how to implement the settings page and the widget back-end.